Create a culture that means business™

 When you invest in tech that fuels connection, motivation, and behavior change, you move HR from back-office to business-critical.
 That’s the difference between running HR and reimagining it.

 Not every big idea needs a budget line.
-Sometimes, innovation comes from rethinking how your existing tools, processes, and programs show up in the employee experience.
+Sometimes, innovation in the world of HR comes from rethinking how your existing tools, processes, and programs show up in the employee experience.

 Here’s what that can look like in the flow of work: